henryj320/network_glance/development_notes.md

         - OH!
 IS IT BECAUSE LAST_ONLINE.JSON is updating?
             - Adding last_online.json to the Ignore
             - Yes!
 That's it.
 To fix it, just go into the settings of Live Server and add the file to the liveServer.settings.ignoreFiles array.
+15. Title attribute
+    - Interesting addition.
+Each HTML element can have a title="" attribute
+        - Text to show on hover
+    - Added title to many fields.